 Workstrand 1 – Recruitment, Phenotyping and Disease Stratification

-Workstrand 2 – Mechanisms of UDCA Non-Response
+Workstrand 2 – Mechanisms of Risk in PBC/UDCA Non-Response

-Workstrand 3 – The User Interface
+Workstrand 3 – Trials Platform and the User Interface

 This workstrand builds on the other two, applying novel understanding of disease mechanisms to new approaches to trial intervention, delivered using the UK-PBC cohort and investigator network.
 UK-PBC has made the UK a world-leading location for successful trial development and delivery in PBC utilising the networks to ensure effective and timely recruitment.
 This workstrand also hosts the patient and clinician education programmes, the national guideline development group and the UK-PBC national audit (now ongoing) which will be integral to ensuring that new knowledge is translated into better practice.